MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-are-random-errors-not-thrown-when-using-mocks.md

 }
 ```

 Proxy executes plugins in the order they're defined in the configuration.
-In this case, mocks are executed before random error so if you have a mock defined for a URL, it will never reach the random error.
+In this case, mocks are executed before random errors so if you have a mock defined for a URL, the request never reaches the random error plugin.

 If you want both random errors and mocks, change the order of plugins to: